Best Constellations to See in May 2026

 In Greek mythology, Centaurus represents a centaur — a creature that is half-human, half-horse.
 It was included among the 48 constellations listed by the 2nd-century astronomer Ptolemy.

-Centaurus is the 9th largest constellation in the sky, spanning 1,060 square degrees.
-However, it’s difficult to see from much of the Northern Hemisphere due to its southern position.
+The constellation Centaurus is located in the southern sky and is the 9th largest constellation, covering 1,060 square degrees.
+Because of its far-southern position, it is difficult to see from much of the Northern Hemisphere.

 Corvus